LuisMiguelMedina/Knowledge-on-credit/6 Usability Test/Usability Test.md

 # 3.3.2 Authentication and Registration.

 ## 1. Account creation with unique credentials.
-- Understandability**: The form and process should be easy to understand and use.
+- Understandability: The form and process should be easy to understand and use.
-- Justification**: The account creation process should be clear and quick, allowing users to start learning without unnecessary delays.
+- Justification: The account creation process should be clear and quick, allowing users to start learning without unnecessary delays.

 ## 2. Notification of successful account creation.
-- Understandability**: Notifications should be immediately understandable.
+- Understandability: Notifications should be immediately understandable.
-- **Justification**: Clear notifications and visual/audible cues effectively confirm account creation, enhancing the user experience by facilitating immediate access to educational content.
+- Justification: Clear notifications and visual/audible cues effectively confirm account creation, enhancing the user experience by facilitating immediate access to educational content.

 ## 3. Notification of failed account creation.
-- Understandability**: Error messages should be easily understandable and straightforward.
+- Understandability: Error messages should be easily understandable and straightforward.
-- Justification**: Providing clear error information allows users to quickly resolve problems and continue their access to learning.
+- Justification: Providing clear error information allows users to quickly resolve problems and continue their access to learning.

 ## 4. Account Access
-- Understandability**: The login interface should be intuitive and clear.
+- Understandability: The login interface should be intuitive and clear.
-- Justification**: A simple and aesthetically pleasing login interface is crucial for users to feel comfortable and focus on their education.
+- Justification: A simple and aesthetically pleasing login interface is crucial for users to feel comfortable and focus on their education.

 ## Notification of successful access
-- Understandability**: Access notifications should be clear and straightforward.
+- Understandability: Access notifications should be clear and straightforward.
-- Justification**: Confirming access clearly and quickly ensures that users are informed and can begin learning without delay.
+- Justification: Confirming access clearly and quickly ensures that users are informed and can begin learning without delay.

 ## 6. Notification of access failure
-- Understandability**: A clear explanation of the problem should be provided.
+- Understandability: A clear explanation of the problem should be provided.
-- Justification**: Clearly reporting access problems and suggesting corrective actions helps to maintain smooth platform use.
+- Justification: Clearly reporting access problems and suggesting corrective actions helps to maintain smooth platform use.

 # 3.3.3.3 Access to Lessons